bnakaten/geomodelatorgui/README.md

 The code in this repository is licensed GPL-3.0-only.

-For more details on the licenses, please have a look at the file headers or associated *.license files.
-The terms of all used licenses are located in the LICENSES directory.
+For detailed license information, refer to the file headers or the REUSE.toml file.
+All license terms are available in the LICENSES directory.